SophieMwangi29/King-County-House-Sales-Project/README.md

 # King-County-House-Sales-Project
-This project is aimed at helping advice home owners by finding out how home renovations might increase estimated value of their homes and by what amount
+This project is aimed at helping advice realtors by finding out how different house features might increase estimated value of the homes.
+By conducting this project, realtors as well as home buyers will be able to make decisions effectively and avoid overpricing or underpricing a house.

-Below is a screenshot that explains what all the columns mean
+The project aims to solve the issue of overpriced homes.
+This will then help bring some insights on the ideal homes.
+It will realtors to understand where to invest and what features to invest in when building a home for sale.
+This ultimately allows them to maximise on their profits but still have good rapor with potential buyers.
+The data has features that contribute to the pricing of a home, these features have been highlighted below;

 ![image](https://user-images.githubusercontent.com/104424533/176946181-2be67243-0f73-45d6-8c43-b3bff8aab366.png)

 # Introduction